Tractable Metric Spaces and Magnitude Continuity: Introduction

 To this end, we introduce the class of \emph{tractable metric spaces}.
 These are positive definite, Heine--Borel metric spaces in which all closed balls have finite magnitude.
 Examples include \( \ell_p^N \) for \( 1 \leq p \leq 2 \), finite-dimensional vector subspaces of~\(L^1\), and their closed subspaces.
 We demonstrate that tractable metric spaces have properties that are naturally connected with the question of continuity of magnitude.
 For example, in a locally compact metric space, if the magnitude is finite and continuous at some compact subspace, that subspace is necessarily contained in some tractable neighborhood.
 Among others, we also establish the following equivalence: the continuity of magnitude on the space of compact subspaces of a tractable metric space~$M$ is equivalent to the uniform continuity of magnitude on the space of finite subspaces of every bounded subspace \( B \subseteq M \), and, in turn, to uniform continuity on the space of finite subspaces within each closed ball \( \cball[M]{x}{r} \subseteq M \).
-We also explore the one-point property~\cite{Roff25, leinster2023spaces} in the context of tractable spaces.
-In particular, in a tractable star-shaped subset of a normed vector space, the magnitude function has the one-point property if and only if it is continuous at the star center.
+We also explore the one-point property~\cite{Roff25,leinster2023spaces} in the context of tractable spaces.
+In particular, in a tractable star-shaped subset of a normed vector space, magnitude of compact/finite subsets is continuous at the star center if and only if the magnitude function of every non-empty compact/finite subset has the one-point property.
 We also show that in any tractable normed vector space, magnitude is continuous at every singleton.

 These results build a framework for deriving continuity properties of magnitude in concrete settings.
-For example, we can deduce that magnitude is continuous on the class of compact metric subspaces of $\RR$ equipped with the Hausdorff metric (this statement has already appeared in the literature~\cite{LM17}).
+For example, we can deduce that magnitude is continuous on the class of compact metric subspaces of $\RR$ equipped with the Hausdorff metric (this statement has already appeared in the literature, see~\cite[Corollary 5.3.13]{LM17} and \cite[Corollary 2.12]{meckes2013}).
 We also prove that magnitude is Lipschitz continuous when restricted to compact subsets of bounded subspaces of~\(\mathbb{R}\) (Theorem~\ref{thm:continuity_on_R}).

 The paper is organized as follows: in Subsection~\ref{sub:notation} we introduce the basic notation and conventions used throughout the paper.
 In Section~\ref{section:prelims} we review the basic definitions from the theory of magnitude: we begin by defining the magnitude of matrices, then extend the notion to finite metric spaces, and finally to compact metric spaces.
 Section~\ref{section:tractable_spaces} is devoted to tractable metric spaces.
 We begin by defining this class of spaces and providing examples.
 We then study their properties and explore their connection to the continuity of magnitude.
 This section lays the foundation for the continuity results established in Section~\ref{section:continuity_of_magnitude}.
 Finally, in Section~\ref{section:continuity_of_magnitude}, we study the continuity properties of magnitude on finite and compact subspaces of the real line.
 We show that magnitude is continuous on the space of compact subspaces of~$\RR$, equipped with the Hausdorff metric.
 We further prove that magnitude is Lipschitz continuous when restricted to bounded subspaces of~$\RR$.
 We conclude the paper with Section~\ref{section:contribution}, where we summarize the results and list some open questions pertaining to the continuity of magnitude in the context of tractable metric spaces.